Emergency preparedness

 Firewise landscape.

-One of the best preparedness practices to keep you and your family safe in fire-prone areas is the integration of firewise garden design principles.
-Regardless of where you are located, or what type of garden you have, the below principles can help guide your firewise landscape design:
+Regardless of where you are located, or what type of garden you have, the below principles can help guide your firewise landscape design.

 • Reduce availability and volume of fuel (including vegetation and combustible materials/objects).
 Move these away from your home/structures.